123kieran/DistributedSystems/README.md

 4. Download the project from Github
 5. Open the folder in Eclipse
-6. Right click on RMI project and Run As > Java Application The console should show "Server is running"
+6. Right click on RMI project and Run As > Java Application -The console should show "Server is running"
-7. Right click on REST prject and Run As > Run on Server The "index.jsp" menu should open in a new tab
+7. Right click on REST prject and Run As > Run on Server -The "index.jsp" menu should open in a new tab

 ## Problems
 I ran into some problems when trying to run this system.
 I was getting errors saying that ports were already in use.
 I was unable to finish these problems before the deadline